BarrettNB/DataSci-samples/Polio_classification/README.md

 This is a continuation of the project documented in Zhao, Jorba et al., Computational and Structural Biotechnology Journal 15 (2017) 456–462.

+The script to run is cVDPV_vs_iVDPV.py.
+Be sure all the directories are right before running it.